oat-sa/taohub-articles/articles/Frontend/events-model.md

 });
 ```

-To turn a given object into an event manager, simply apply the `eventifier`
+To turn a given object into an event manager you need to apply the `eventifier`
 factory on it:

 ```javascript